mikaspar/CarND_Term3_Path_Planning/README.md

 ### Path generation main.cpp lines 456 - 524

-Based on map data a

-Using the spline function from section Tips, a set of new points of egos path are created and sent to the simulator.
+Based on map data and Frenet coordinates of next 3 waypoints in s distance of 50,60 and 90 meters are saved in a waypoints vector.
+Followingly the waypoints are converted into local vehicle coordinates.
+Converted waypoints are passed to the spline creator.
+If path im previous cycle was passed to the planner, it is going to be reused in order the keep the path smooth(line 310-3160).
+New path points are created (line 496-512) based on x,y position in the spline and the velocity of the ego vehicle.
+Added points are followingly converted back to global(map) coordinate system and sent to the planner.

 ## Tips